JonathanXu8/neural-network/README.md

 ## Usage

-Example of how to create a network to classify mnist data (data import not included)
+How to create a network to classify mnist data (data import not included)

  ```python
 import numpy as np